Crellsin/mtls/IMPLEMENTATION_GUIDE.md

 ## Conclusion

-This mTLS authentication system provides a comprehensive solution for securing communications between internal microservices.
+This mTLS authentication system provides a  solution for securing communications between internal microservices.
 By combining certificate-based authentication with IP whitelisting, it implements defense in depth security principles.
 The system is designed to be flexible, supporting multiple protocols and frameworks while maintaining strong security defaults.

-Key takeaways:
+## Key takeaways

 1. **Security First**: Always validate both certificates and IP addresses
 2. **Defense in Depth**: Combine multiple security layers
 3. **Monitoring**: Comprehensive logging and metrics are essential